 The Goal: The Over the River section of trail transits 3 miles through Saco and Biddeford.
 This section represents the most significant population density along the trail and building improved trail connections through these two communities is a priority.
 Building off-road trail through existing cities is certainly challenging, but with your help we can make it happen.
 The Eastern Trail Alliance (ETA) and Eastern Trail Management District (ETMD) are focused on safer off-road options for connecting this section of trail to existing off-road sections of the trial to the north and south.
 An alternative route over the Saco River is particularly important to avoid crossing the river via the current route, which includes heavy vehicle traffic.

 You can help!
-The ETA/ETMD together with Biddeford and Saco have embarked on a fundraising campaign reaching out to members, individuals, corporations, legislators and foundations.
-If you would like to contribute to this campaign, use the Donate button below to pay by Credit Card, or via a PayPal Account.
+The ETA/ETMD together with Biddeford and Saco have embarked on a fundraising campaign reaching out to members, individuals, businesses and foundations.
+If you would like to to make Over the River a reality, please use the Donate button below.

 The Result: This project will add 3 miles to the Eastern Trail and connect the existing 16 miles of trail to the north with 6 miles of trail south of Biddeford, resulting in 7 communities linked for off-road, human-powered travel, access to nature, and fun!